symbol/symbol-docs/source/concepts/transaction.rst

 Transaction life-cycle
 **********************

 When you announce a transaction, the REST API will always return an OK.
-At this point, it still unknown whether the transaction is :ref:`valid<status-error>`.
+At this point, it still unknown whether the transaction is `valid </api.html#tag/Websockets>`_.

-To know the transaction status, which can be OK or :ref:`Failure<status-error>`, you have to:
+To know the transaction status, which can be OK or `Failure </api.html#tag/Websockets>`_, you have to:

 a) Check the status via API endpoint
 b) Listen to the different :doc:`WebSocket<listener>` channels.